About

 Beginning in 1991, I began to spend a few months of each year in silent retreat at Sorn Thawee Meditation Centre.

-Then, when Acharn Thawee died, I spent the next decade doing yearly training in a number of monasteries, learning various methods of Vipassana meditation and working under two other teachers – Luang Pu Sangvahn and Acharn Tippakorn.
+Then, when Acharn Thawee died, I spent the next decade doing yearly training in a number of monasteries throughout Thailand and Sri Lanka, learning various methods of Vipassana meditation and working under other teachers – most notably, Luang Pu Sangvahn and Acharn Tippakorn.

 All in all I’ve spent a large part of the last thirty years training in Vipassana meditation methods, and it’s given me abilities I never dreamed I might have before.
 Principally it gave me my health back and calmed me down – but most importantly, it gave me the ability to write books.
 Previous to that my concentration and intellect had been much too scattered to focus long enough to do such a thing.